Everything You Need to Know About a Chef's Kitchen

 While you still need a proper cook’s toolbox to make the most of it, here are the seven essential features for these kitchens.

 First and foremost, this type of kitchen needs plenty of space.
-After all, the more advanced the recipe, the more ingredients and appliances you’ll need.
+After all, the more advanced the recipe, the more ingredients and appliances you’ll need, so a tiny kitchen won't suffice.

 The growing popularity of these kitchens explains why kitchen islands have become so popular, too.
 In fact, back in 2018, Houzz published a survey which reported that 39% of kitchen renovations include adding a kitchen island.